boots-edu/textbook/source/original/week4.md

 __Classes__  allow us to combine data and methods into a grouping or  _class_  and use that grouping as a data type in our programs\.

-Our Point class is more problematic\, since it contains a reference to a color object\, we can’t just copy it\.
+Our Point class is more problematic\, since it contains a reference to a color object\, we can't just copy it\.
 Luckily\, our color class already has a clone method we can use\.

 Note\, if we passed the color\, we would get a reference to the same color object\, but by calling its clone method\, we get a new one \(since we wrote it that way\)\.